walwalwalides/MMP_Collection/MMP_Desktop/Help/Collection.md

 2- Add a new package :

-- Set the name of package ( the Package name muss be not existing already in the database )
+- Set the name of package ( the Package name muss be not existing in the database )
 - Set the Package type ( Hiphop,Trap,Pop...)
 - Set the Package Profile picture.
 - Complete the other Package prametres like (Date,Price,Description).